-We all know the names: Grissom, Armstrong, Cernan—legends of the space age whose names resonate with people around the world and whose deeds need no introduction.
-We know less about the men who led the organization that planned and began the US exploration of space: the National Aeronautics and Space Administration (NASA).
 Thomas O. Paine grew up an ordinary boy in northern California during the Great Depression of the 1930s.
 He would go on to serve as NASA’s third administrator, leading the space agency through the first historic missions that sent astronauts on voyages away from Earth.
 On his watch, seven Apollo flights orbited our planet and five reached our moon.
 From those missions came the first of twelve men to walk on the moon.
 Years later, in 1985, the Reagan administration would call on Paine again to chair the nation’s first-ever National Commission on Space.
 The Paine Commission Report of 1986 challenged twenty-first-century America to “lead the exploration and development of the space frontier, advancing science, technology, and enterprise, and building institutions and systems that make accessible vast new resources and support human settlements beyond Earth orbit, from the highlands of the Moon to the plains of Mars.”
 In Piercing the Horizon, Sunny Tsiao masterfully delivers new insights into the behind-the-scenes drama of the space race.
 Tsiao examines how Paine’s days as a World War II submariner fighting in the Pacific shaped his vision for the future of humankind in space.
 The book tells how Paine honed his skills as a pioneering materials engineer at the fabled postwar General Electric Company in the 1950s, to his dealings inside the halls of NASA and with Johnson, Nixon, and later, the Reagan and Bush administrations.
 As robotic missions begin leaving the earth, Tsiao invites the reader to take another look at the plans that Paine articulated regarding how America could have had humans on Mars by the year 2000 as the first step to the exploration of deep space.
 Piercing the Horizon provides provocative context to current conversations on the case for reaching Mars, settling our solar system, and continuing the exploration of space.

 From the age of ten, looking up at the stars, Jerry Ross knew that he wanted to journey into space.
 This autobiography tells the story of how he came not only to achieve that goal, but to become the most-launched astronaut in history, as well as a NASA veteran whose career spanned the entire US Space Shuttle program.
 From his childhood in rural Indiana, through education at Purdue University, and a career in the US Air Force, Ross charted a path to NASA after overcoming many setbacks—from failing to qualify for Air Force pilot training because of “bad” eyesight, to an initial failure to be selected into the astronaut program.
 The majority of the book is an insider’s account of the US Space Shuttle program, including the unforgettable experience of launch, the delights of weightless living, and the challenges of constructing the International Space Station.
 Ross is a uniquely qualified narrator.
 During seven spaceflights, he spent 1,393 hours in space, including 58 hours and 18 minutes on nine space walks.
 Life on the ground is also described, including the devastating experiences of the Challenger and Columbia disasters.
 For readers who have followed the space program from Mercury through the International Space Station and wonder what comes next, this book provides fascination; for young people interested in space exploration and reaching for their dreams, whatever they might be, this book provides inspiration.
 Full of stories of spaceflight that few humans have ever experienced, told with humor and honesty, Spacewalker presents a unique perspective on the hard work, determination, and faith necessary to travel beyond this world.
 Key Points: An insider’s account of the US Space Shuttle program, from before its first launch through the final landing, and the building of the International Space Station.
 A firsthand account of life in space from the first human to fly seven missions.
 An inspirational story of a personal journey from rural Indiana to outer space, powered by a deep Christian faith.
 Digital versions available: Enhanced versions of this book are available as e-books through the Apple iBookstore, Kobo bookstore, and Nook bookstore.
 They contain almost 30 videos and over 50 still images, most with commentary by Jerry L. Ross.
 An iPad App is also available in the Apple App and iTunes Store.
 Non-enhanced versions are available for e-readers that don't support imbedded video including the Amazon Kindle.
 Plain e-Pub and e-PDF versions can be purchased directly through our website.
 These are essentially facsimiles of the print book optimized for electronic delivery.